evolutics/kerek/README.md

 and plain Docker Compose always applies `stop-first` irrespective of what is in your Compose files.

-However, Wheelsticks supports both options.
-Just run `wheelsticks deploy` in place of `docker compose up`.
+However, Kerek supports both options.
+Just run `kerek deploy` in place of `docker compose up`.
 No need to change any other Docker or Docker Compose workflows.

 ## Installation